Click each square below to see notes on each step of the loan process.

 Land title associations

 In the United States, the American Land Title Association (ALTA) is a national trade association of title insurers.
-ALTA has created standard forms of title insurance policy “jackets” (standard terms and conditions) for owner’s, lender’s and construction loan policies.
-ALTA forms are used in most, but not all, U.S. states.
-ALTA also offers special endorsement forms for the various policies; endorsements amend and typically broaden the coverage given under a basic title insurance policy.
+It has created standard forms of title insurance policy “jackets” (standard terms and conditions) for owner’s, lender’s and construction loan policies.
+These forms are used in most, but not all, U.S. states.
+It also offers special endorsement forms for the various policies; endorsements amend and typically broaden the coverage given under a basic title insurance policy.
 ALTA doesn’t issue title insurance; they provide the policy forms that title insurers issue.

 Title insurance, especially owner’s title insurance, is extremely important when purchasing a house or piece of property.
 Yet many consumers are unsure about what title insurance is and what it protects against.
 Here are some answers to the more common questions about title insurance.